+e.
+Medication/Medication Support

-- (1) The FSP provider and team emergency or regular contact lines; - (2) Toll free crisis line; - (3) 911 and local police department with the potential aide of CIT trained police officers and/or the SMART team. - d.
-Medication/Medication Support - i.
-Contractor will provide necessary and required individualized medication services in a collaborative manner with enrollees. - ii.
+- Contractor will provide necessary and required individualized medication services in a collaborative manner with enrollees. - ii.
 Physician and licensed nursing staff will meet in vivo as indicated with enrollees to ensure appropriate education and medications as aligned with culture and lifestyle. - iii.
 FSP teams work with individual enrollees to arrange for delivery and prompts that supports enrollees taking medications as prescribed. - iv.
 Medication assessment and management shall consist of at least one (1) face-to-face visit conducted by a licensed physician (psychiatrist). - v.
-Dispensing medication, or assisting consumers to dispense their own medication, shall be done by either a licensed physician (psychiatrist) or a licensed/registered nurse. - vi.
-Medication support performed by peer staff consists of observing consumers taking their medications, and encouraging communication with their psychiatrist regarding any non-urgent side effects or medication concerns. - e.
-Consumer and Family Participation - i.
-A consumer council and a family support group will provide a formal mechanism for enrollees/families to provide input into program management and direction. - ii.
-Contractor will employ at least one (1.0) FTE consumer/family member. - iii.
+Dispensing medication, or assisting consumers to dispense their own medication, shall be done by either a licensed physician (psychiatrist) or a licensed/registered nurse.

+vi.
+Medication support performed by staff consists of observing consumers taking their medications, and encouraging communication with their psychiatrist regarding any non-urgent side effects or medication concerns.

+f.
+Consumer and Family Participation

+- A consumer council and a family support group will provide a formal mechanism for enrollees/families to provide input into program management and direction. - ii.
+Contractor will employ at least three (3.0) FTE consumer/family member. - iii.
 Contractor will utilize paid consumer consultants to participate in the provision of wellness and recovery action plans ("Wellness and Recovery Action Plans" or "WRAP") services. - iv.
-Contractor will establish a "warm line" utilizing consumers.

-- v.
+Contractor will utilize after hours call-in phone service to respond to urgent client calls.
+Consumers will receive a risk and needs assessment and will be responded to appropriately. - v.
 Contractor will utilize peers to provide medication support, assistance with activities of daily living, transportation and accompaniment to service plan related appointments, conflict resolution with housemates, assistance with access to benefits, and crisis prevention. - vi.
-Contractor will develop a written policy and implement a process whereby peer staff (or family partner) will assist with orientation of new consumers, assist new consumers in the development of a support system, and help family members understand the FSP program and services available.
+Contractor will develop a written policy and implement a process whereby staff (who identify as persons with lived experience), or family partner will assist with orientation of new consumers, assist new consumers in the development of a support system, and help family members understand the FSP program and services available.
 Written orientation materials will be provided that include information on HIPAA, the National Alliance for the Mentally III (NAMI), and the BHRS Office of Consumer and Family Affairs. - vii.
-The family partner shall assist caregivers in facilitation and active engagement of the Family Team goals by: - (1) Supporting caregivers in identifying, creating and working with resources to sustain tasks and goals set by the consumer, caregivers and treatment team; - (2) Working in cooperation with the consumer, caregivers, and treatment team; - (3) Participating in family team meetings and treatment meetings. - viii.
-The family/caregiver support group shall provide a venue for caregivers to gather and share their experiences and to: - (1) Increase knowledge of mental illness, symptoms, causes, treatments and management; - (2) Increase knowledge of practical management skills; - (3) Increase family/caregiver communication skills; - (4) Provide opportunities for family/caregivers to expand support networks. - f.
-Illness Management/Medical Treatment Support - i.
+The family partner shall assist caregivers in facilitation and active engagement of the Family Team goals by:

+- supporting caregivers in identifying, creating and working with resources to sustain tasks and goals set by the consumer, caregivers and treatment team; - (2) working in cooperation with the consumer, caregivers, and treatment team; - (3) participating in family team meetings and treatment meetings. - viii.
+The family/caregiver support group shall provide a venue for caregivers to gather and share their experiences and to: - Increase knowledge of mental illness, symptoms, causes, treatments and management; - (2) Increase knowledge of practical management skills; - (3) Increase family/caregiver communication skills; - (4) Provide opportunities for family/caregivers to expand support networks.

+g.
+Illness Management/Medical Treatment Support

+- i.
 Contractor will ensure enrollee physical and dental health needs are identified.
 Contractor's staff will collaborate with primary care providers and assist enrollees in both their communications with their primary care providers and in their follow-up on medical care, including medical treatment regimes, and lifestyle changes necessitated because of medical conditions.
-The role of the team nurse is to ensure the provision of education and monitoring of medications which will increase medication engagement and enable the enrollee to maintain their community placement.
+The role of the team nurse is to ensure the provision of education and monitoring of medications which will increase medication engagement and enable the enrollee to maintain their community placement. - Contractor will develop and maintain relationships with other health care providers to facilitate enrollee being maintained in community.

-- ii.
-Contractor will develop and maintain relationships with other health care providers to facilitate enrollee being maintained in community. - iii.
-Contractor will provide access to the Bridges to Wellness Program.
-This is a program within the Medication Clinic that integrates primary care with behavioral health and tracks health outcomes.
-Participants are to receive healthcare education groups, health screenings and linkages to primary care.
-The program is grant funded, it is understood that ongoing funding is not guaranteed. - g.
-Housing and Housing Supports h.
-Evidence Based and Promising Practices
+h.
+Housing and Housing Supports